Deepender25/Readme-Architect-AI/docs/development/EMAIL_SETUP.md

 2. Under "Signing in to Google", click on **2-Step Verification**
 3. Scroll down and click on **App passwords**
 4. Select **Mail** for the app and **Other (custom name)** for device
-5. Enter "AutoDoc AI Contact Form" as the custom name
+5. Enter "ReadmeArchitect Contact Form" as the custom name
 6. Click **Generate**
 7. **Copy the 16-character password** (it will look like: `abcd efgh ijkl mnop`)